developerasun/myDocumentBox-tool/myJavascript/frontEnd/myReact/readme.md

 - <bold>changing DOM</bold>
 - setting up a subscription

-By using useEffect hook, your components will <bold>do something else additionally after render</bold>.
+By using useEffect hook, your components will do something else additionally after render</.
 Every time we re-render, we schedule a different effect replacing the previous one.

 ```javascript
 import { useState, useEffect } from "react"